#LIVE2.0 #Review

 These harmful changes or mutations can be different.
 Some mutations result in the gene not making the required protein, hence limiting the cell’s function.

 Some mutations result in the production of a protein that is toxic to the cell.
 Sometimes an abnormal protein is produced that doesn’t function properly.
-In all these scenarios, the photoreceptors cells take the damage which inevitably leads to retinitis pigmentosa.
+In all these scenarios, the photoreceptor cells take the damage which inevitably leads to retinitis pigmentosa.

 The onset of symptoms mostly shows in early teenage or childhood.
 If symptoms show in adulthood or a later stage, the disease progresses comparatively slowly.